Towards observation of three-nucleon short-range correlations in high Q^2 A(e, e')X reactions: Final State Interactions

 \section{Final State Interactions}

 Final state interactions~(FSI) can both distort and mimic 3N~SRCs.
+Detailed quantitative studies of the FSI effects are clearly necessary.
+Below we provide several qualitative considerations based on the high energy nature of electro-production reactions which are used to probe 3N-SRCs.
+The main part here is that our interest is in LC momentum distribution function $\rho_(\alpha_{N})$, with $\alpha_N$ being the momentum fraction of nucleus carried by the interacting nucleon.
+The latter is analogous to the Bjorken-x, which is in deep-inelastic processes represents the LC momentum fraction of nucleon carried by the interacting quark.
+Our arguments related to the FSI are similar to that of DIS processes in which final state interaction of struck quark does not change the initial partonic distribution in the nucleon.
+In this respect, it can be shown that ${\rho(\alpha)\over (2-\alpha)}$ is analogous to the partonic distribution function defined for the nucleon in the nucleus.

-The source of the distortion is mainly due to multiple rescattering of nucleons from 3N~SRCs with the nucleons belonging to the ``uncorrelated" spectator (A-3) system.
-An example presented in Fig.\ref{3N_FSI}(a) in which a nucleon struck from a 3N-SRC rescatters off the uncorrelated nucleons from (A-3) residual nucleus.
-Other examples are the rescatterings of the recoil nucleons from a 3N-SRC with the uncorrelated nucleons from (A-3) system.
+The 3N-SRC picture will be distorted mainly due to the multiple rescattering of nucleons from 3N~SRCs with the nucleons belonging to the ``uncorrelated" spectator (A-3) system.
+An example is presented in Fig.\ref{3N_FSI}(a) in which a nucleon knocked-out from a 3N-SRC rescatters off the uncorrelated nucleons in the (A-3) residual nucleus.
+Other examples are the rescattering of spectator nucleons in the 3N-SRC with the uncorrelated nucleons from (A-3) system.
 For such rescatterings, because of inclusive nature of the process, one integrates over the range of excitation energies of the (A-3) system.
 As a result the closure approximation can be applied (see discussion in Sec.\ref{sec2}) which cancels the effects of long-range FSIs.
 The empirical evidence for such cancellation follows from the experimental observation of the 2N-SRC scaling in the $1 < x < 2$ domain\cite{FSDS,Kim1,Kim2,Fomin2011} (also Sec.\ref{sec2}) in which case the closure condition is satisfied for the FSI with residual (A-2) nucleus.